David-OConnor/stm32-hal/README.md

 type-checking, level-of-abstraction from registers/PAC, role of DMA, role of `embedded-hal` traits in the API, feature parity among STM32 families, and clock config.

-`stm32yxx-hal`s focus is building an API that doesn't let users configure something wrong.
-These guards complicate both HAL and user code, and limit functionality.

 ## Docs caveat
 The Rust docs page is built for STM32L4x3, and some aspects are not accurate for other variants.
 We currently don't have a good solution to this problem, and may self-host docs in the future.

 ## Contributing